Technical breakdown

 Symmetry equivalence

-- Many voxel cells are rotations or reflections of each other; the engine computes a canonical representative per equivalence class and bakes only the canonicals.
+- Many voxel cells are rotations of each other.
+The engine computes a canonical representative per equivalence class under the 24 proper cube rotations, and where symmetry skipping is enabled it bakes the canonicals and reconstructs the rest.

-- Equivalent cells are reconstructed by exact transform from their canonical source instead of re-voxelized — large speedups on symmetric geometry with zero change to the result.
+- Equivalent cells are reconstructed by exact transform from their canonical source instead of re-voxelized — large speedups on symmetric geometry.
+The reconstruction is not content re-verified today; a post-reconstruction spot-check is the guard we want before reuse is trusted more widely.

-- Cross-resolution reuse: proper cube rotations commute with grid subdivision, so canonical work at one resolution primes finer resolutions.
+- Proper cube rotations commute with grid subdivision, which is what makes cross-resolution priming possible; that priming is on the roadmap, not built.
 Symmetry maps persist to a versioned snapshot store.

-- Preflight visibility — canonical vs equivalent is inspectable before a bake commits; geometry with no usable symmetry simply bakes every cell, so the optimization is never a correctness risk.
+- Preflight visibility — canonical vs equivalent is inspectable before a bake commits, and geometry with no usable symmetry simply bakes every cell.

 Diagnostic bundle export & retention